 Santo Domingo De Los Colorados Santo Domingo De Los Tsachilas, Ecuador Travel Guide

-Santo Domingo de los Colorados does not host its own international airport.
-Travelers typically fly into one of Ecuador's two major international airports and then continue their journey by land.
+The First city of the americas of the (masculine Colorados does not host its own international airport.
+Travelers typically fly into one of Ecuador's two major international airports and after that continue their journey by land.

 Direct flights connect Quito (UIO) or Guayaquil (GYE) to various international cities.
-Visitors discover direct options from cities like Miami, Fort Lauderdale, Houston, Atlanta, New York, Madrid, Amsterdam, Panama City, Bogotá, and Lima.
+Visitors discover direct options from cities like Miami, Fort Lauderdale, Houston, Atlanta, New York, Madrid, Amsterdam, The Capital of panama, Bogotá, and Lima.

 Take bus to the airport/taxi to Quitumbe Bus Terminal, then a frequent bus to Santo Domingo (~3-4 hours total).

-Take taxi/local bus to Terminal Terrestre, then a frequent bus to Santo Domingo (~4-5 hours total).
+Take taxi/local bus to Terminal Terrestre, then a frequent bus to The First city of the americas (~4-5 hours total).

-Pre-arranged private taxis or shuttle services offer direct, albeit more costly, transfers from both airports.
+Pre-arranged private taxis or shuttle services give direct, albeit more costly, transfers from both airports.

-From Quito or Guayaquil, buses offer the most economical and frequent way to reach Santo Domingo.
+From Quito or Guayaquil, buses offer the most budget-friendly and frequent way to reach Santo Domingo.
 Travel time 2.5-4 hours.

 More expensive but direct, private taxis or shuttle services take you straight from the airport to your destination.